freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 ---

-> If you have any questions, feel free to reach out through [Gitter](https://gitter.im/FreeCodeCamp/Contributors) or by commenting below. 💬
+> If you have any questions, feel free to ask questions on the ['Contributors' category on our forum](https://forum.freecodecamp.org/c/contributors) or [our Discord server](https://discord.gg/6vJYm9V).
 ```

 ### Closing invalid pull requests